Joseph-Luper-Tsenum/ChromHMM-Analysis/README.md

 #### Chromosome Used: Human genome (version hg19)

+#### Packages Used

-#### Packages Used: ChromHMM for annotaion, UCSC GenomeBrowser, Baum-Welsh algorithm, ChromHMM with BinarizeBam option to convert ChIP-seq profiles (bam files) into a table of 1 and 0 to create bins of the lenght of 200 bp, ChromHMM with LearnModel option to automatically detect parameters for N various genomic regions with the major histon marks and specific combinations
+ChromHMM for annotaion, UCSC GenomeBrowser, Baum-Welsh algorithm, ChromHMM with BinarizeBam option to convert ChIP-seq profiles (bam files) into a table of 1 and 0 to create bins of the lenght of 200 bp, ChromHMM with LearnModel option to automatically detect parameters for N various genomic regions with the major histon marks and specific combinations